ese5160/final-project-a07g-a14g-t04-crazy-thursday/A07G/A07G_README.md

 Calls xTaskCreate() to create the CLI task and logs the FreeRTOS heap size before & after task creation.

-In starter code, only one threads are started.
+In starter code, only one threads are started(CLI Task).

 #### 3.Debug Logger Module